fog/fog-google/README.md

 Fog currently supports two Google Cloud services: [Google Compute Engine](https://developers.google.com/compute/) and [Google Cloud Storage](https://developers.google.com/storage/).
 The main maintainer for the Google sections is @icco.

+As of https://github.com/fog/fog-google/pull/68, Google no longer supports Ruby versions less than 2.0.0.

 ## Storage

 Google Cloud Storage originally was very similar to Amazon's S3.
 Because of this, Fog implements the [XML GCS API](https://developers.google.com/storage/docs/xml-api-overview).
 We eventually want to move to the new [JSON API](https://developers.google.com/storage/docs/json_api/), once it has similar performance characteristics to the XML API.
 If this migration interests you, send us a pull request!